Easy Refrigerator Garlic Dill Pickles Jar-by-Jar (Better Than Canned!)

 Guess what?
 I’ve eaten pickles from jars that are 18 months old and they were wonderful!

-So plan to make as many quarts as you need to last that long (for us, that's about a jar a month and takes us into the next cucumber season).
+That said, I’m going to say that in general, 9-12 months is the ideal time to store them.
+So plan to make as many quarts as you need to last that long (for us, that’s about a jar a month to get us into the next cucumber season).

-Here's an important safety note about homecanned pickles:
+Here’s an important safety note about home canned pickles:

 I know there are some people that “can” their pickles this way all the time, just letting the heat from the vinegar mixture “seal” the jars (a process known as “open kettle” canning) before storing them on a shelf without any water-bath canning.